rafaelfaustini/text-gene/README.md

 # Dinamic Mutation Rate
 The dinamic mutation is a system where the mutation rate of the elements changes based on previous results

+# Multilingual System
+The multilingual system uses json and makes easy the job of translating the page, feel free to contribute and add new languages
 ## Dependencies
 * P5.js
 * Charts.js